Sherman Block Supervisory Leadership Institute

 7. How many applications are accepted?

 Around 500 applications are accepted during each open enrollment period.
 More classes could be added if the need arises and funding becomes available.
-A maximum of five (5) first-level supervisory peace officer applications may be submitted per agency.
-A maximum of one (1) Dispatch Supervisor application may be submitted per agency.

 8. What if POST receives too many applications?

 If POST receives more than 500 applications, we will engage in an alternate selection plan, which will employ a fair and equitable way to reduce the number of applications per agency.

 9. What are some common problems when submitting an application through EDI?